ceviUJI/autostereo/README.md

 ## Other contents

-In folder code, we have put the code in c# of the project and in folder Shader the interlaced shader code.
-In folder code, we have put the code in c# of the project and in folder Shader the interlaced shader code.
+In the two folders Scripts and Autostereoscopy, we have put the code in c# of the project, and in folder Shader the interlaced shader code "InterleaveImage.shader" .
 Moreover, we have added the opinions of the users when they proved the game in the different camera configurations.
 The users score for the different camera configuration appears in the excel file "Form about autostereoscopic environment (answers).xlsx", answering the following questions:

 - Playability
 	- P1.
 Things seem to be unpredictable